bespoyasov/www/README.md

 npm run images:convert
 ```

-Next's Image component doesn't support optimizations when using SSG, hence this script.
+Next's `Image` component doesn't support optimizations when using SSG, hence this script.

 Also, generated images are kept in the repository to avoid too long deployments.
-Since all images require optimizations, every update would last for tens of minutes.
+Since all images require optimizations, without this every update would last for tens of minutes.

 ### Translation

-Instead of [using a third-party library and a localization service](https://github.com/bespoyasov/www/projects/6#card-80516724), the custom translation “library” is used.
+Instead of using a third-party library and a localization service, the custom translation “library” is used.

 It collects data from `translations.json` files in the `src` directory and creates a translation dictionary.
-Except the resulting dictionary, the type definitions for it are created.
-It improves the IDE support and autocompletion.
+Except the resulting dictionary, the script also creates the type definitions for the dictionary.
+The typings improve the IDE support and autocompletion.

 To collect translations, run: